aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 - Rapid perceptual attention shifts

 In practice, DeFatiguer does not change tonal balance in an obvious way.
-You don’t get a brighter or darker mix, and the stereo image remains largely intact.
+You don’t get a brighter or darker mix and the stereo image remains largely intact.

-What changes is the behavior of the sound over time: harsh elements feel less “sticky”, dense sections become easier to follow, and long listening sessions require less active effort to stay focused.
+What changes is the behavior of the sound over time: harsh elements feel less “sticky”, dense sections become easier to follow and long listening sessions require less active effort to stay focused.

-**The effect is often subtle in short A/B tests**, but becomes more evident over extended listening or in material that previously felt fatiguing or unstable.
+**The effect is often subtle in short A/B tests** but becomes more evident over extended listening or in material that previously felt fatiguing or unstable.

 ---